nghiaqh1997/FreeRTOS-Tiva-C-Space-Invaders-and-Road-Fighter/README.md

 This is a my final project at course Embedded System Progamming at HCMUT.
 The project idea is to make Space Invaders game with my LaunchPad to apply all concepts that teached through this course like ADC,GPIO,Interrupts,SPI,Timer,FreeRTOS...etc.
 Only Demo, not Professional.
 <a name="Game"></a>
 ### II.Game-Instructions
+The game consists one level.
+You have to kill 15 enemies.
+Enemy will try to kill you by their shoots so you need to dodge it and kill enemies before you are be killed or enemies reaches bottom line.